syd2001/GADTrust-Trust-oriented-Analysis-Framework-for-Graph-Anomaly-Detection/README.md

-# GADTrust:A Trust-oriented Visual Analysis Framework for Graph Anomaly Detection from An Accessibility Perspective
+# GADTrust: A Trust-oriented Visual Analysis Framework for Graph Anomaly Detection from An Accessibility Perspective